leanprover/cmu-15815-s15/index.md

 Announcements
 -------------

+ * 2/8  Fourth assignment is out.
+[Continue reading][tutorial] 6, and prove some theorems.
  * 2/4  Third assignment is out.
 [Continue reading][tutorial] 3-5 with exercises.
  * 1/27 Second assignment is out.
 [Continue reading][tutorial] 2-3 with exercises, start chapter 4.
  * 1/17 First assignment is out.
 Read chapter 1-3 of the [tutorial] and do exercises in chapter 2.